munozsophia/waph-munozsa/hackathons/hackathon3/README.md

 ## The Lab's Overview

 For Hackathon 3, there were two parts.
 In Part I, there were five steps.
+In Steps `1-5`, I injected XSS code into a comment on the attacker-side and had the user click the malicious link on the victim-side.
+From there, the session ID was sent to the attacker's server logs.
+With this accomplished, the attacker logged in without credentials.

-Outcomes I learned from this hackathon were
+Outcomes I learned from this hackathon were the various ways to protect and secure a web application from XSS, SQL, and CSRF attacks.
+It puts into perspective the amount of possible security risks when programming and it forces you to look closely at how to program defensively.

 Hackathon3 Folder: [https://github.com/munozsophia/waph-munozsa/tree/main/hackathons/hackathon3](https://github.com/munozsophia/waph-munozsa/tree/main/hackathons/hackathon3).